triddell/TA-html-email/README.md

 ## Debug

-* The application is written in Go and is included as a binary file for the darwin, linux, and windows platforms.
+* The application is written in Go and is included as individual binary files for the darwin, linux, and windows platforms.
 * The application source is available at: https://github.com/triddell/TA-html-email
 * The [Hermes](https://github.com/matcornic/hermes) project is used for the basic email formatting.
 * Application logs are written to `$SPLUNK_HOME/var/log/splunk/html-email.log` and can be searched in the `_internal` index using Splunk SPL: `index=_internal source=*html-email.log`